matthewvilaysack/Animelist/README.md

 ```

 Side Notes:
 I created this application shortly after learning the basics of React.
 I enjoy watching anime, so I decided to amplify my learning by integrating this aspect of myself into a project.
-Lo and behold, animelist!.
+Lo and behold, animelist!